sjtrimble/angular/aio/content/getting-started/index.md

 #### 2. Create a product interface

-Right click on the `products` folder, use the `Angular Generator` to generate an interface named `product`.
+Right click on the `products` folder, and use the `Angular Generator` to generate an interface named `product`.

+Add the `name` and `description` properties shown below:

 <code-example header="src/app/products/product.ts" path="getting-started/src/app/products/product.1.ts">
 </code-example>

-This interface defines the structure of a product, including its name, description, and other details as needed.
-It also provides you a consistent way to reference a `Product` throughout your application.
+This interface defines the structure of a product, including its name and description.
+This interface also provides you a consistent way to reference a `Product` throughout your application.

 #### 3. Create a product preview component

 1. Right click on the `products` folder and generate a new component named `product-preview`.

 2. In the `ProductPreviewComponent` class, add `Input` to the imports from the `@angular/core` package.

+The initial component that is generated only imports the most basic functionality.
+As you expand the component's properties and behavior, you often need to import additional functionality, so that it's avialable to the component.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="core-imports">
 </code-example>

 3. Import the `Product` interface using its path relative to the `product-preview` folder.
+Add this line below the other `import` statement.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="product-imports">
 </code-example>

+*JAF: Extend doc region to show both lines together, so readers know where this goes.*

 4. Define a property in the `ProductPreviewComponent` class named `product` and use the `Input` decorator on it.
-Give the `product` a define type using the `Product` interface.
+Give the `product` a defined type using the `Product` interface.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="inputs-outputs">
 </code-example>